edward-shen/MMM-page-indicator/readme.md

 ![Example of MMM-page-indicator](./example_picture.png)

 This [MagicMirror²][mm] Module is designed indicate what "page" you are looking at.
 This module is designed to be an indicator only.
-It does not, by itself, provide any page switching features.
+By itself, it only offers a basic way to change the page, by clicking on the circle indicative of the page you wish to change to.

 ## Installation